numanair/nano-control-surface/How-to.md

 The list of names is here: <https://tttapa.github.io/Control-Surface-doc/Doxygen/d4/dbe/namespaceMIDI__CC.html>

 Sometimes it is easier to set the CC number directly.
 To do so, add 0x (and a leading zero if single-digit) to the CC number.
 MIDI CC `7` becomes `0x07`.
-This allows for setting unamed CC's.
+This allows for setting unnamed CC's.

 ### Setting the MIDI Channel